supernovus/lum.js/README.md

 ## Use in your own projects

 * Copy or symbolically link the 'node_modules' directory.
+* If using 'gulp', copy the 'gulpfile.js' into your own project and customize as required for your needs.
 * If using 'grunt', copy or symlink the 'Gruntfile.js' into your own project.
 * If using 'grunt', copy the contents of the grunt/ directory into your project and customize them as required for your needs.
-* If using 'gulp', copy the 'gulpfile.js' into your own project and customize as required for your needs.
 * When Nano.php is added to Github, it has a script which can set up new projects, and install both it and Nano.js into your project root.
 I will update this documentation when it is available.

 ## Cleanup

+* If using 'gulp'
+    * Run 'gulp clean' to remove compiled libraries.
+    * Run 'gulp cleandeps' to remove downloaded libraries.
+    * Run 'gulp distclean' to remove everything.
+* If using 'grunt'
     * Run 'grunt clean:release' to remove compiled libraries.
     * Run 'grunt clean:downloads' to remove downloaded libraries.
-* Run 'grunt clean' to remove anything added by grunt.
+    * Run 'grunt clean' to remove everything.

 There is no automated way to remove the modules installed by npm.
 Just delete the 'node_modules' directory if you really want a clean slate.